pete312/codeit/README.md

 ======

-Tools for building debugging and maintaining code.
+Use codeit aid code writing by using inline watch functions to colorize and visualize data.
+There is a helper to make shell commands easier to make

 label
 -----

-    a breakpointable inline print decorator will label data items before using the data.
+A breakpointable inline print decorator will label data items before using the data.

         mylist = [label('mod 2', i) for i in range(12) if i % 2]